We may earn affiliate commissions for the recommended products. Learn more.

 Marketing analytics lets businesses turn guesswork into strategy by providing data-driven insights across different platforms and channels.
 Here are the most common types of marketing analytics you’ll come across:

 • Web analytics: Tools like Semrush, Matomo, and Adobe Analytics track how people interact with your website.
-For instance, metrics like pageviews, time spent on a page, and conversions tell you if you’re doing well or why (and if) your visitors are leaving.
-This is crucial to understand a website's performance.
+For instance, metrics like page views, time spent on a page, and conversions tell you if you’re doing well or why (and if) your visitors are leaving.
+This is crucial as it helps you to understand how to improve your website's performance.

-• Social media analytics: Social media is much more than just likes and shares.
-Rather, it’s a goldmine of insights.
-For social media, tools like Hootsuite scan engagement, identify top-performing posts or even track social campaigns that convert to sales.
-What resonates most with customers is the key, and these tools can pinpoint that.
+• Social media analytics: Social media is much more than just likes and shares — it’s a goldmine of insights.
+Tools like Hootsuite scan engagement, identify top-performing posts, and even track social campaigns that convert to sales.
+What resonates most with customers is key, and these tools can pinpoint that.

 • Attribution analytics: Attribution analytics tools track the customer’s journey across channels to show which efforts directly drive sales.
 Tools like Mixpanel and Matomo can show you which efforts directly drive sales.
 This is your proof that an ad or social campaign has paid off.